 A meta-analysis conducted by the U.S. Department of Education (2009) winnowed down over 1,000 empirical studies to 51 that used a rigorous research design to measure student learning outcomes in both environments and provided sufficient information to allow calculation of an effect size.
 The finding was that students in fully online and blended courses tend to perform better than students in face-to-face courses, with students in blended courses performing significantly better.
 Another finding of the study was that the more time students spent on task, the greater the differential in student performance.
-These findings are attributable in part to active learning strategies, which include opportunities for reflection and interaction with peers, and in part to the enriched content that characterizes well-designed online and blended courses.
+These findings are attributable in part to active learning strategies, which include opportunities for reflection and interaction with peers, and in part to the enriched courses.